How do wildfires get their names? - NewsBreak

 Heggie said that roadways, campsites, waterways, mountains and other notable geographical icons can be used.

-When a fire broke out along Camp Creek Road in 2021 fire crews named it the Camp Fire that ended up devastating the town of Paradise.How California’s ongoing drought will impact wildfire season
+When a fire broke out along Camp Creek Road in 2021 fire crews named it the Camp Fire that ended up devastating the town of Paradise.Evacuation order in place for Golden Fire

 With so many wildfires occurring within the course of a year, several fires can collect together and become what is known as a complex fire.